fastbodin/anionic_clar_fullerene_ILP/README.md

-# An ILP to solve the anionic Clar number of fullerenes
+# An ILP for solving the anionic Clar number of fullerenes

 ## Background